Last updated: February 4, 2019 at 1:40 am

 ABOVE: Point Amour Lighthouse, in Labrador, is the tallest lighthouse on the east coast of Canada.
 Photo © Jeffrey Gallant | Diving Almanac

 At the time of her loss, HMS Raleigh with her crew of 700 was the pride of Britain’s North Atlantic Squadron.
 The flagship of the Royal Navy’s America and West Indies Station had long fascinated Mack Sprague and Chris Harvey-Clark when they led a team of divers to explore the shipwreck on its 90th anniversary in August 2012.
-The expedition that was three years in the making was headquartered at Navy Island Dive Co. in St. Andrew’s, New Brunswick.
+The project that was three years in the making was headquartered at Navy Island Dive Co. in St. Andrew’s, New Brunswick.
 Over this period, Mack and Chris recruited divers from the Maritimes, Québec and British Columbia who would be part of the rediscovery of this little-known page of British naval history insomuch as the ship was British and that Newfoundland and Labrador were not yet Canadian at the time of the tragedy.

 ABOVE: HMS Raleigh at Pier D, Vancouver (British Columbia) in December 1921.
 Photo by City of Vancouver Archives (Public Domain)